Hazardous Sites & Substances

 - their overall health.

 Young children (under 15 years old) and fetuses are more sensitive to mercury.
 Too much mercury can cause lasting problems with understanding and learning.
-For that reason, pregnant women and women of child-bearing age should avoid mercury exposure.
+For that reason, pregnant women and women of child-bearing age should learn ways to avoid mercury exposure.

 - Replace any mercury thermometers with digital thermometers or alcohol (red bulb) thermometers.